ImmuSystems-Lab/toppgene/README.md

-The toppgene R/Bioconductor package provides a client interface to the ToppGene API for gene list enrichment analysis <https://toppgene.cchmc.org/API>.
+The toppsuite R Bioconductor package provides a client interface to the Topp Suite for gene list enrichment analysis:

+- <https://toppgene.cchmc.org/API> for a single set gene list.
+- <https://toppcluster.cchmc.org> for multiple gene lists.

 # Installation for development